-A stroke is always a medical emergency.
-This National Stroke Week, 8-14 September 2014, take a moment to make sure you can recognise the signs.
+A stroke is always a medical emergency - take a moment to make sure you can recognise the signs.

 A stroke occurs when the supply of blood to the brain is suddenly interrupted.
 This usually happens either because the artery carrying blood to the brain is blocked (ischaemic stroke) or because it bursts (haemorrhagic stroke).
 Blood is full of oxygen and essential nutrients for your brain cells, so when supply stops, the brain cells die.
 However, if the person receives emergency medical treatment soon after symptoms begin, the chances of successful recovery and rehabilitation are improved.

 Because all of this happens inside the body, it’s essential to know the visible signs to notice and recognise in the case of a stroke, so that you can seek medical help as quickly as possible.
 The easiest way to remember the symptoms is the FAST test: